mitmproxy/www/src/content/posts/releases/mitmproxy7/index.md

   twitter: maximilianhils
 ---

-We're delighted to announce the release of mitmproxy 7.
+We're delighted to announce the release of mitmproxy 7, a free and open source interactive HTTPS proxy.
 This release is all about our new proxy core, which bring substantial improvements across the board and represents a massive milestone for the project.

 <!--more-->